Gaydon Lease Extension - Free Consultation

 It may end up saving you thousands.

-Leasehold premises in Gaydon with over 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold premises in Gaydon with over 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your premises.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges justify it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and estate charges merit it.

 Lender Requirement